contrasec-fi/marketplace/README.md

 # Known issues

 1. Marketplace components may break down after a meanwhile, causing issues for marketplace features.
+An [issue](https://github.com/FIWARE-TMForum/Business-API-Ecosystem/issues/64) has been opened for the Marketplace / BIZ Api Ecosystem about this.

 ---